nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * BookCoin stores information about venue bookers which is important for scheduling/ contacting purposes.
 When bookers are stored, their information can be used for multiple bookings in the future which allows you to access their details easily without having to repeat the same booker details multiple times across bookings.
 * For your convenience, we use the term "person" in the app instead of "booker" to make a distinction between "booker" and "booking", which can be confusing.
+* Persons are identified by their emails, hence all email inputs between persons must be unique.
+Persons with the same name are allowed.

 </div>